lucaskluuug/inss-irrf/README.md

 # inss-irrf
-An algorithm that is able to calculate INSS and IRRF discounts according to your salary
+This algorithm calculates INSS and IRRF discounts according to your salary.